juju988/pytest_notes/README.md

     @pytest.fixture
     def user_group():
+        """ The docstring is output if you use pytest --fixtures """
         # Arrange
         # you could set up some other thing here, like grabbing data from a db
         return [User("Bill"), User("Ted")]